 - 1/3 cup almonds toasted (or sub toasted sunflower seeds)

-- In a large mixing bowl, combine cabbage and carrots.
-Toss in dressing.
+- In a large salad bowl, combine the cabbage, carrots, and oranges.